Moosa Koo Taqi: A Motion Graphics Music Video, Produced by Vaak Records

-Moosa-Koo-Taghi is a name or colloquial moniker given to a common type of urban dove or pigeon in many parts of Iran.
-The name actually derives from the phrase "Moosa Koo Taghi?" which in Persian means, "Moosa, where is Taghi?"
-The phrase has a very similar sound to the birdsong of this particular dove.
+Moosa-Koo-Taghi is a colloquial name given to a common type of urban dove or pigeon found in various parts of Iran.
+Its name originates from the Persian phrase "Moosa Koo Taghi?" which means "Moosa, where is Taghi?"
+The sound of this bird's song is very similar to the phrase.